Hard Quiz: Tom's Round

 The contestants, using their monitors, lock in their answers to each of the five multiple-choice questions from a subject Gleeson has chosen in advance.
 A selected response must be locked in by pressing the red buzzer.
 Each question has 4 options except for the last question, which has 6 options and is played for double points (10 points for a right answer).
-The lowest scorer at the end of this round is out of the game.
+The lowest scorer at the end of this round is out of the game, with their podium now displaying the words "Too Soft".

-The People's Round (Against The Clock)
+The People's Round (Against the Clock)

 In this round, general knowledge questions are given out for a rather vague time limit (between 35 and over 90 seconds, depending on the episode).
 The contestants, again, buzz in to respond.
-The lowest scorer when time expires is also out of the game.
+The lowest scorer when time expires is also eliminated.

 Tiebreaker: Hard-Off

-In the event of a tie for lowest scorer when an elimination is required, the tie is broken with a "Hard-Off", where Gleeson presents two options for a given question (often pertaining to the relative difficulty of two given tasks or physical hardness of two materials), which the first contestant to buzz in then answers.
+In the event of a tie for lowest scorer when an elimination is required, the tie is broken with a "hard-off", where Gleeson presents two options for a given question (often pertaining to the relative difficulty of two given tasks or physical hardness of two materials), which the first contestant to buzz in then answers.
 If the answering contestant chooses correctly, the other contestant is eliminated and vice versa if the answer given is incorrect.

 When more than two contestants play a hard-off, multiple questions can be played.
 If a contestant answers correctly, they are safe from elimination and the hard-off continues until only one contestant is not safe.
-If a contestant answers incorrectly, they are eliminated and all other contestant in the hard-off become safe.
+If a contestant answers incorrectly, they are eliminated and all other contestants in the hard-off become safe.

-Final Round (Hard Quiz)
+Final round: Hard Quiz (Head to Head)

 The final two contestants alternate answering questions regarding their chosen subject area in a best of five penalty shootout-style format with the winner receiving a trophy – the limited-edition big brass mug, or in the case of the "Battle of The Duds" episodes, the aforementioned big brass mug with a hole in the bottom.
-The contestant also gets to sign off the show with the catchphrase "Thanks for playing, hard."
+The contestant also gets to sign off the show with the catchphrase "Thanks for playing, hard".

-Extra questions

 If the final two contestants have got the same amount of correct answers after five questions, an extra question will be asked to each contestant on their specialty subject.

 Tom's Tiebreaker

 After the extra questions and if the players are still tied, one numerical question will be asked on Tom's specialty subject of the day.
-Each contestant will be required to guess the correct answer, starting with the player that got the first question during the final round and the closest of the two wins the show.
+Each contestant will be required to guess the correct answer, starting with the player that got the first question during the final round, and the closer of the two wins the show.